Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - It allows load balancing across zones.
 - It provides isolation for extra security.

 **Explanation:**
-"It allows load balancing across zones" is correct.
+It allows load balancing across zones is correct.
 Load balancing improves availability.
-"Different services in different zones" is incorrect; it does not guarantee availability.
+Different services in different zones is incorrect; it does not guarantee availability.
-"Data is replicated across zones" is incorrect; replication is for durability.
+Data is replicated across zones is incorrect; replication is for durability.
-"Isolation for extra security" is incorrect; it is a security benefit.
+Isolation for extra security is incorrect; it is a security benefit.

 ---